 5. Do you grow your produce all year round with polytunnels and greenhouses, or do you prefer the seasonal gardening method to give some variety?

 The perennials kick in when the annuals have finished for the year.
-For example over the winter months we eat cardoons, yacon, oca, Chinese artichokes, skirret roots, stored potato onions, perennial kales and into spring hablitzia leaves and shoots, Babington’s leeks (perennial) sea kale blanched shoots, asparagus, Perennial 9 Star Broccoli, lovage shoots, elephant garlic and other alliums.
+For example, over the winter months we eat cardoons, yacon, oca, Chinese artichokes, skirret roots, stored potato onions, perennial kales and, into spring, hablitzia leaves/ shoots, Babington’s leeks (perennial), sea kale blanched shoots, asparagus, 9 Star perennial broccoli, lovage shoots, elephant garlic and other alliums.

-6. One of your aims is to provide difficult to source perennial vegetable plants, seeds and tubers to gardeners.
-Do you sell to individuals as well as larger organisations and projects?
+6. One of your aims is to provide difficult-to-source perennial vegetable plants, seeds and tubers to gardeners.
+Do you sell to individuals, as well as larger organisations and projects?

-We have also sold to quite a few chefs who have kitchen gardens who are interested in moving towards perennial vegetables and those seeking out new and interesting plants to try out in the kitchen.
+We have also sold to quite a few chefs, who have kitchen gardens and who are interested in moving towards perennial vegetables, as well as those seeking out new and interesting plants to try out in the kitchen.

-Many national trust houses with walled gardens have been buying from us too, keen to grow things like Skirrets (a perennial root vegetable with sweet skinny parsnip type roots) which were once part of the kitchen garden in Tudor and Stuart periods.
+Many National Trust houses with walled gardens have been buying from us too, keen to grow things like skirrets (a perennial root vegetable with sweet, skinny, parsnip-type roots), which were part of the kitchen garden in Tudor and Stuart periods.

-We have a few talks lined up at local gardening groups in the South West and have been invited to do an unusual vegetable cookery demonstration at Toby Buckland’s Garden Festival at the end of April 2017.
+We have a few talks lined up at local gardening groups in the South West, and have been invited to do an unusual vegetable cookery demonstration at Toby Buckland’s Garden Festival, at the end of April 2017.

 If you've been inspired by this interview with Incredible Vegetables, and would like to grow your own produce, Buy Fencing Direct has a superb range of greenhouses, planters and wheelbarrows to help you on your way.